mgarada/MyCustomGraph.java/README.md

 # MyCustomGraph.java
 ## Description
 'MyCustomGraph' is a Java class that implements a graph data structure.
 This class extends the 'UnweightedGraph' class and includes methods for reading in a graph from a file, checking if the graph is complete, checking if two vertices are adjacent, checking if the graph is connected, finding the shortest path between two vertices, and checking if the graph has a cycle.

+  ## Requirements
+  To compile and run this class, make sure to have a JDK installed on your system

 ## Constructors
 The class includes five constructors that allow for the creation of a graph object.
 These are: